wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-for-mobile-application-management/includes/2-protect-company-data.md

-App protection policies are rules that ensure an organization's data remains safe or contained in a managed app.
+xxxApp protection policies are rules that ensure an organization's data remains safe or contained in a managed app.
 A policy can be a rule that's enforced when the user attempts to access or move "corporate" data.
 It can also be a set of actions that are prohibited or monitored when the user is inside the app.
 A managed app is an app that has app protection policies applied to it, and can be managed by Intune.

 Mobile Application Management (MAM) is suite of management features in Intune that lets you publish, push, configure, secure, monitor, and update mobile apps.
 MAM is configured by using app protection policies.
 You can apply app protection policies to Windows 10, Android, and iOS devices.